atlassian/data-center-helm-charts/docs/docs/containers/JIRA.md

   A list of IP addresses separated by a pipe character e.g. `10.0.9.6|10.0.9.32`.
   Trusted proxies that appear in the `remoteIpHeader` will be trusted and *will appear* in the `proxiesHeader` value.
-By adding a list of Trusted Proxies, Bamboo will remove the load balancers' IP addresses from Bamboo's view of the incoming connection.
-This could be desired in a clustered load balancer architecture where the load balancer address changes depending on which node proxies the connection, requiring re-approval of Agents.
+By adding a list of Trusted Proxies, Confluence will remove the load balancers' IP addresses from Confluence's view of the incoming connection.
+This could be desired in a clustered load balancer architecture where the load balancer address changes depending on which node proxies the connection.
   If not specified, no trusted proxies will be trusted.

 * `ATL_TOMCAT_INTERNALPROXIES`

   A list of IP addresses separated by a pipe character e.g. `10.0.9.6|10.0.9.32`.
   Trusted proxies that appear in the `remoteIpHeader` will be trusted and *will not appear* in the `proxiesHeader` value.
-By adding a list of Internal Proxies, Bamboo will remove the load balancers' IP addresses from Bamboo's view of the incoming connection.
+By adding a list of Internal Proxies, Confluence will remove the load balancers' IP addresses from Confluence's view of the incoming connection.
 This could be desired in a clustered load balancer architecture where the load balancer address changes depending on which node proxies the connection, requiring re-approval of Agents.
   If not specified, no internal proxies will be trusted.